LingDong-/TrackpadOSC/README.md

 (Newlines are added here for readability, but are not sent by the actual software)

 Checkout the demos in `/demos` folder on more receiving and parsing details.

+## Notes & References

+- Finger positions are normalized, with left edge being x=0, right edge being x=1, top edge being y=1, and bottom edge being y=0.
+In other words, if you're sitting in front of your laptop, (0,0) points toward your left chest.
+Notice the anti-intuitive flipping of y-axis.

+- Much of the code is adapted from [https://web.archive.org/web/20151012175118/http://steike.com/code/multitouch/](https://web.archive.org/web/20151012175118/http://steike.com/code/multitouch/).
+Check out their comments for more info.

+- [tinyosc](https://github.com/mhroth/tinyosc) is used to send OSC data.
+If you want to modify OSC related things (e.g. you don't like the XML string and would like to send floats to different OSC addresses), check out that repo for the OSC functions.

+- Remember to turn of mac's system gestures so that they don't interfere, by going to System Preferences → Trackpad → More Gestures, and unchecking everything.